Lactic acid bacteria: Foods

 The quest to find food ingredients with valuable bioactive properties has encouraged interest in exopolysaccharides from LAB.
 Functional food products that offer health and sensory benefits beyond their nutritional composition are becoming progressively more important to the food industry.
 The sensory benefits of exopolysaccharides are well established, and there is evidence for the health properties that are attributable to exopolysaccharides from LAB.
 However, there is a wide variation in molecular structures of exopolysaccharides and the complexity of the mechanisms by which physical changes in foods and bioactive effects are elicited.

 Some LAB produce bacteriocins which limit pathogens by interfering with cell wall synthesis or causing pore formation in the cell membrane.
 Nisin, a bacteriocin produced by LAB, was first researched as a food preservative in 1951 and has since been widely commercially used in foods due to its antimicrobial activity against Gram positive bacteria.
 Nisin is utilized as a food additive in at least 50 countries.
 In addition to having antibacterial activity, LAB can inhibit fungal growth.
 Various LAB, largely from genus Lactococcus and Lactobacillus, suppress mycotoxigenic mold growth due to the production of anti-fungal metabolites.
 Furthermore, LAB have the potential to reduce the abundance of mycotoxins in foods by binding to them.
 In a study for postharvest food product safety conducted with 119 LAB isolated from the rhizosphere of olive trees and desert truffles, mostly within the genera of Enterococcus and Weissella, researchers found strong antibacterial activity against Stenotrophomonas maltophilia, Pantoea agglomerans, Pseudomonas savastanoi, Staphylococcus aureus and Listeria monocytogenes, and anti-fungal activity against Botrytis cinerea, Penicillium expansum, Verticillium dahliae and Aspergillus niger.

 Fertilizer

 Researchers have studied the impact of lactic acid bacteria on indoleacetic acid production, phosphate solubilization, and nitrogen fixation on citrus.
 While most of the bacterial isolates were able to produce IAA, phosphate-solubilization was limited to only one of the eight LAB isolates.

+One Health and cross-domain applications

+In addition to their established roles in food fermentation and clinical probiotics, lactic acid bacteria are increasingly investigated for agricultural and environmental applications.
+Several studies reported that LAB strains can bind and remove heavy metals from aqueous and food matrices, suggesting potential roles in bioremediation and decontamination of contaminated waters and foodstuffs.
+Laboratory studies also indicate that some Lactobacillus strains can adsorb micro- and nanoplastic particles and reduce plastic-induced effects in controlled model systems, pointing to a possible role in microplastic mitigation strategies under specific conditions.
+Building on these lines of evidence, recent conceptual syntheses propose a One Health or "multi-domain probiotic" framing that positions selected LAB strains as cross-domain agents linking soil health, plant productivity, food safety, and human well-being.
+However, reported effects are strain-dependent, and further interdisciplinary research is needed to confirm efficacy and safety in complex ecological settings.